Updated January, 2021

 On November 18, 2019, the Government of Alberta introduced

-Bill 22, Reform of Agencies, Boards and Commissions and Government Enterprises Act, 2019.
-It passed third and final reading in the Legislature on November 21, 2019, and received Royal Assent and became law on November 22, 2019.
+Bill 22, Reform of Agencies, Boards and Commissions and Government Enterprises Act, 2019, and it became law on November 22, 2019.

 The Bill's provisions regarding ATRF say:

-ATRF is required to enter into an investment management agreement with Alberta Investment Management Corporation (AIMCo) that would ensure AIMCo is the exclusive provider of investment management services for ATRF's Pension Funds, except for very small exceptions in limited circumstances.
+- ATRF is required to enter into an investment management agreement with Alberta Investment Management Corporation (AIMCo) with AIMCo as the exclusive provider of investment management services for ATRF's Pension Funds, except for very small exceptions in limited circumstances.

-What is important now, as always, is what's in the best interest of the Alberta teachers.
+What is important now, as always, is what's in the best interest of the Alberta teachers' pension plans.
 That is what's guiding ATRF through this process, as it has guided everything we've done to support Alberta teachers for generations.

 View the Frequently Asked Questions for ATRF members.